hanxinzhang/hanxinzhang.github.io/_projects/1_project.md

 <div style="text-align: center;">
   <div style="display: inline-block; text-align: left; width: 600px;">
       Figure 1.
-The structure of an autoencoder model.
-Both the encoder and the decoder are built with multi-head GRUs.
-The output of all heads of the encoder are concatenated into the latent variable $z$ and passed to the decoder, head to head, to generate the conditional distribution $P(y|z, x)$ for loss computation.
+Structure of the autoencoder model.
+Both the encoder and the decoder are constructed using multi-head GRUs.
+The outputs from all encoder heads are concatenated to form the latent variable $z$, which is then passed head-to-head to the decoder to generate the conditional distribution $P(y|z, x)$ for loss computation.
   </div>
 </div>